cbcrg/tcoffee/docs/tcoffee_manual.rst

-.. warning:: Warning: The behaviour is undefined when this creates two sequence with a similar names.
+.. warning:: The behaviour is undefined when this creates two sequence with a similar names.

 Improving Your Alignment
 ========================